Ruhe finden leicht gemacht – Übungen für unruhige Hunde

 ---

-1. Nose work for exercise
+1. Scent work for mental stimulation

-Use a sniffing mat or licking mat
+Use a snuffle mat or lick mat

-Hide treats in the apartment or garden
+Hide treats in the house or garden

 Initiate "search games" with the command "Search!"